Bijoujs/Bijou.js/README.md

 # Who made Bijou.js?

-Me (@Explosion-Scratch) and my good friend @GrahamSH-LLK with a lot of help from other people such as retronbv and TheColaber!
+I (@Explosion-Scratch) started it and continually maintain and supervise the project, but many other amazing people have helped.
+See [the contributors section](#contributors) for more info.

 # Why use Bijou?